surf-visualization/blospray/README.md

     - Volume rendering differs between the two renderers: the SciVis renderer only supports simple ray-marching, while the path tracer XXX

-* Volumes cannot be transformed properly when using the SciVis rendering currently

 * Volumes are limited in their size, due to the relevant ISPC-based code being built in 32-bit mode.
 See [this issue](https://github.com/ospray/ospray/issues/239).